zzoey01/learn_git/docs/README.md

 I try to make it less technical and hopefully easier to understand through the step by step exercises.

+>Disclaimer
+I am no expert myself, but am sharing based on how I learnt git commands when I first started.
+Hope it helps!

 # Prerequisites
 1. A git repository must be created before starting this tutorial.
 2. To be bold & try out these command on the terminal :D